d-morrison/IntroStatActivities/_book/09-L07-inference-2cat-simulation-wrapup.md

 \vspace{0.5in}
 \newpage

-**9. Using the research question, write the alternative hypothesis in words.**
+9.  **Using the research question, write the alternative hypothesis in words.**

 \vspace{1in}